Download EWG's Healthy Living AppClose

-In Europe, sunscreens must offer UVA protection that is at least a third as potent as the SPF (sunburn protection factor), the measure of the product’s ability to shield against UVB rays that burn the skin (European Commission 2006, Colipa 2009).
+In the nations regulated by the European Commission, manufacturers voluntarily comply with a recommendation that all sunscreens must offer UVA protection that is at least a third as potent as the SPF, the measure of the product’s ability to shield against UVB rays that burn the skin (European Commission 2006, Colipa 2009).
 In other words, if a product advertises SPF 30, its UVA protection must be at least 10.
+EWG estimates that half of the 650 beach and sport sunscreens we assessed this year are too weak for the European market due to inadequate UVA filtering.
+Laboratory tests of 20 common U.S. sunscreens confirmed these findings, as only 11 of the 20 passed the European UVA test (Wang 2017).

-Tinosorb S and Tinosorb M, developed by the German chemical company BASF, appear to be much stronger and more photostable UVA-blockers than avobenzone.
-In an effort to gain access to the U.S. market, BASF gave the FDA the results of toxicity and safety testing, including skin and eye irritation, phototoxicity, dermal toxicity and oral feeding studies (Regulations.gov 2008a,b).
-This documentation should be sufficient for FDA to make a safety determination.
-(CIBA 2005a,b).
-The European Commission examined Tinosorb S in 1999 (SCCNFP 1999) and Tinosorb M last year (SCCS 2013) and determined that both sunscreens could safely be used in sunscreens in concentrations of up to 10 percent.
+Four European sunscreen ingredients merit close consideration for inclusion in U.S. products.
+Tinosorb S and Tinosorb M UVA filters, developed by BASF, appear to be much stronger and more photostable than avobenzone.
+In an effort to gain access to the U.S. market, BASF gave the FDA the results of toxicity and safety testing, including skin and eye irritation, phototoxicity, dermal toxicity and oral feeding studies (Regulations.gov 2008a, 2008b).
+The European Commission examined Tinosorb S in 1999 (SCCNFP 1999) and Tinosorb M last year (SCCS 2013), and determined that both sunscreens could safely be used in sunscreens in concentrations of up to 10 percent.
+In 2014, the FDA asked BASF for more details about tests of both chemicals.